nathanchica/where-is-51b/README.md

 - **Timestamp Format**: Uses Long (64-bit integers) from protobuf, converted to Date objects
 - **Direction**: `directionId` 0 = Outbound, 1 = Inbound
 - **Multilingual Alerts**: Alerts include Spanish/Chinese translations separated by `---`

+### Stop Identifier Confusion (Important!)

+AC Transit uses two different identifier systems for bus stops, and the naming is confusing:

+1. **stop_id** (GTFS Standard)
+    - Sequential internal identifier (e.g., "1234", "5678")
+    - Used in GTFS-Realtime feeds (protobuf)
+    - Used in GTFS static data (stops.txt)
+    - Primary key in the GTFS ecosystem

+2. **stop_code** (Public-facing)
+    - 5-digit code displayed on physical bus stop signs (e.g., "55555", "58883")
+    - What passengers see and use to identify stops
+    - Human-readable and consistent across systems
+    - **CONFUSING**: AC Transit's proprietary REST API calls this field "StopId" or "stpid" even though it's actually the stop_code!

+**Critical Integration Note**:

+- GTFS-Realtime predictions use actual `stop_id` values
+- AC Transit REST API predictions use `stop_code` values but confusingly labels them as "StopId/stpid"
+- The backend must map between these identifiers using GTFS static data (stops.txt) which contains both fields
+- When the AC Transit API returns "StopId": "55555", this is actually the stop_code, not the GTFS stop_id

 ## Getting Started